someetshende/lizmotors-assignment/README.md

 Text processing involves cleaning and tokenization.
 Customize the text_splitter according to your specific requirements.

 ## Vectorization and Embeddings
 Vectorization and embeddings are handled using LangChain's Chroma and OpenAI's GPT-3.5 embeddings.
-The vectorDB component manages the persistence and retrieval of vectorized data.
+The vectorDB component manages the persistence and retrieval of vectorized data from ChromaDB.

 ## Question-Answering
 The project utilizes OpenAI's GPT-3.5 for question-answering.
 The RetrievalQAWithSourcesChain combines LangChain's retriever with the language model for effective QA.